Edward Via College of Osteopathic Medicine- Carolinas Campus

 VCOM is accredited by the Commission on Osteopathic College Accreditation (COCA).

-The main Carolinas Campus building is 70,000 square feet and located on a beautiful 18-acre campus with a lake and walking trail.
+Voted the eighth most beautiful medical school campus in the nation, the main Carolinas campus building is 70,000 square feet and located on a beautiful 18-acre campus with a lake and walking trail.

-- YMCA Program: Students at the VCOM-Carolinas Campus are offered a membership to the YMCA of Spartanburg.
+- YMCA Program: Students at the VCOM-Carolinas campus are offered a membership to the YMCA of Spartanburg.
 The YMCA provides a wide variety of education and recreational programs that foster growth in spirit, mind, and body.
 The YMCA is a state-of-the-art workout facility that offers a personalized wellness plan, fitness classes, club sports, and personal training.
-VCOM-Carolinas Campus students are also offered the opportunity to play club sports through the Spartanburg Sports League and attend a variety of sporting events, including Clemson University football, Greenville Drive baseball, and Greenville Road Warriors hockey.
+VCOM-Carolinas students are also offered the opportunity to play club sports through the Spartanburg Sports League.

 Student residence options:

-The town of Spartanburg provides an array of housing opportunities for Carolinas Campus students.
-Private apartment and town-home complexes catering to graduate students and young professionals are conveniently located throughout Spartanburg, and in neighboring Communities.
-Carolinas Campus students also enjoy the serene environment of the surrounding areas.
+The town of Spartanburg, as well as nearby Greer, provides an array of housing opportunities for Carolinas campus students.
+Private apartment and town-home complexes catering to graduate students and young professionals are conveniently located throughout Spartanburg, and in neighboring communities.
+Carolinas campus students also enjoy the serene environment of the surrounding areas.

 - First-year enrollment: 162

 The curriculum at VCOM is innovative and modern.
 The faculty of VCOM recognizes that students learn in a number of ways.
 Students generally assimilate a knowledge base through instruction, reading and experience.
-VCOM uses a hybrid curriculum consisting of lectures, computerized case tutorials, laboratory experiences, clinical skills laboratories, and clinical experiences throughout the four years.
+VCOM uses a hybrid curriculum consisting of lectures, computerized case tutorials, laboratory experiences, clinical skills laboratories, and clinical experiences throughout the four years and that begin as early as year 2.

 Dual Degree / Concurrent Programs